jimburton/scrabble/chapters/Chapter3.md

 The code corresponding to this version of the project is in the branch `chapter3`.

-We have enough resources to start playing the game.
-There is no UI as yet, and what we mean by "playing" is generating an initial game state then allowing players to take turns that generate new game states.
-We will experiment with all of this in the REPL.
+We now have enough resources to start playing the game.
+There is no UI as yet, and what we mean by "playing" is using the REPL to generate an initial game state then calling funcitons to "take turns" that generate new game states.

 Code that takes turns repeatedly until the game is over is not part of this section.
-That functionality is the responsibility of clients, because what happens when an error is encountered will be different for each client.
-All the library knows how to do is to produce a new game play a move within an existing game.
+That functionality is the responsibility of clients, because the desired response when something goes wrong will be different for each client.
+All the library knows how to do is to produce a new game and play a single move within an existing game.

 ## Setting up the game